 Te Paki Sand Dunes

 After our walk back from the lighthouse on the tour to Cape Reinga, we head to the Te Paki Sand Dunes via the Te Paki Stream.
-Once again, most visitors wouldn’t think a stream is a road, but it is in this case.
+Once again, most visitors wouldn’t think a stream is a road, but in this case, it is.
 It’s what we use to take us to the point they use for sand tobogganing.
 Some people take it a bit cautiously down the slope.
-Others get very wet from the stream about 10 metres from the foot of the dunes.
+Others get very wet from the stream, which is about 10 metres from the foot of the dunes.

 Houhora Heads

 Back on the bus for another 1-1½ drive to our lunch stop at Houhora Heads.
 Our lunch for the tour to Cape Reinga is Fish and Chips by the Sea.
-By now the sun is out, and the colours coming off the water are beautiful.
-The Kauri Workshop is the next stop where we have afternoon tea and look over beautiful wooden furniture and carvings.
+By now, the sun is out, and the colours coming off the water are beautiful.
+The Kauri Workshop is the next stop, where we enjoy afternoon tea and admire the beautiful wooden furniture and carvings.

 Puketi Forest

 Our last stop of the day on our tour to Cape Reinga is the Puketi Forest, where we see real Kauri still standing tall after hundreds of years.
-To walk through this magical place is a privilege, as they are in danger at the moment from Dieback disease, but with a specially built boardwalk to walk through, they should be safe hopefully for generations to come.
+Walking through this magical place is a privilege, as it is currently in danger from Dieback disease.
+However, with a specially built boardwalk, the area should be safe, hopefully for generations to come.

-We arrived back in Paihia before 6 pm, a long day, but well worth the trip as so much was seen and learnt in such a short time.
+We arrived back in Paihia before 6 pm, having had a long day, but it was well worth the trip, as so much was seen and learnt in such a short time.

-I did my day tour to Cape Reinga from Paihia with Fullers Great Sights and took the Combo tour combining the Tour to Cape Reinga with the Cream Trip in the Bay of Islands out of Paihia.
+I took a day tour to Cape Reinga from Paihia with Fullers Great Sights, combining the Cape Reinga tour with the Cream Trip in the Bay of Islands.

-You can read about my blog 1 Amazing Day on the Bay Cream Trip, Bay of Islands NZ by clicking the link.
+You can read about my blog 1 Amazing Day on the Bay Cream Trip, Bay of Islands NZ, by clicking the link.
+If you want more information on what to do in Russell, you can read my blog, Visit Historic Russell, Bay of Islands, New Zealand.
+In Kerikeri, you can read my blog on 6 Top Attractions in KeriKeri, New Zealand.

 Where I Stayed